7 Ways to Dropbox Fix Permissions in Windows 10/Mac

 Now Dropbox fix permissions on Mac have been finished successfully.

 If you still cannot let Dropbox fix permissions in Windows 10 and still cannot sync files to Dropbox.
-There is another better way to backup files to Dropbox with the free cloud backup service CBackupper.
-It’s available in Windows 10, 8.1, 8, 7, and XP.
-Please download the CBackupper desktop app and you could enjoy the 1000GB cloud storage (CBackup Cloud) 15-day free trial.
+There is another better way to backup files to Dropbox with the free cloud backup service CBackup.
+It’s available on Windows 11, 10, 8.1, 8, 7, and XP.
+Please download the CBackup desktop app and you could enjoy large cloud storage (CBackup Cloud).

-Now add your Dropbox account to CBackupper and then backup files to Dropbox easily:
+Now add your Dropbox account to CBackup and then backup files to Dropbox easily:

-1. Please create a CBackupper account for free and sign in on CBackupper website.
+1. Please create a CBackup account for free and sign in on CBackup website/desktop app.

-2. Select Added Clouds on the left, then click Add Cloud button, and choose Dropbox and click Add.
-Then follow the on-screen guide to grant authority for CBackupper.
+2. Select Storage on the left, then choose Dropbox and click Authorize Now.
+Then follow the on-screen guide to grant authority for CBackup.

-3. Edit the Display Name, Storage Path, Allocate Space and Related Tasks, tick the option "Note: Please do not change the path directly in the third-party cloud disk, or modify or delete the backup file.", and hit OK.
+3. Edit the Cloud name and Storage path, tick the option "Note: Please don't modify or delete the CBackup path or backup files in your Dropbox account.", and hit OK.

-1. Then go to CBackupper desktop app, it will log in to your CBackupper account automatically.
+1. (The following operations are only supported by the client.)
+Then go to the CBackup desktop app, and it will log in to your CBackup account automatically.

-2. Tap the Backup Tasks tab on the left, then click New Task.
+2. Tap the Backup tab on the left, then click Backup PC to Public Cloud.

-3. Customize the Task Name, tap the Add Source button to choose the files you want to backup to Dropbox.
-Tap Add Destination button to select Dropbox as the target.
+3. Customize the Task Name, and choose the files you want to backup to Dropbox.
+Select Dropbox as the target.

-4. (Optional) Click the Settings button at the bottom, tap Scheduled Backup > Enable Schedule Backup, then set up the interval to backup files to Dropbox regularly.
+4. (Optional) Click the Settings button at the bottom, tap Scheduler > Enable Set a backup schedule for automated backup, then set up the interval to backup files to Dropbox regularly.

 You could enable email notification to send you the email once the backup success or a failure.